 What makes an effective CINO?
-There are a few key traits:
+There are a few key innovation skills and traits:

 1. A High Credibility Factor

 It's not enough for a CINO to be respected by the employees in the company (though, certainly, that goes a long way).
-A CINO has to get the respect of all of the other officers in the company, as well.
+A CINO has to get the respect of all of the other officers in the company.
 This is a leadership role, not a “boss” role—and that means that a CINO should ideally have already proven their innovative abilities when they join a company.
-Having a track record of past successful innovations will add credibility to a CINO’s recommendations and make it easier to bring other leaders to their vision.
+Having a track record of past successful innovations will add credibility to a CINO’s recommendations.
+And make it easier to bring other leaders to their vision.

 2. The Ability to See and Communicate the Future

-3. The Ability to Drive Ideas and Action Around His or Her Vision
+3. The Ability to Drive Ideas and Action In Support of His or Her Vision

 Put simply: it's not enough to have a vision.
-As a CINO, you have to have the power to drive ideas and actions around that vision to make it a reality.
-Forbes notes that a CINO doesn’t just need to be able to ideate, prototype, and launch a product, but do so in a team environment and in a way that plays on each team member’s individual strengths.
-As a CINO, you're a team leader first and foremost, and you need to know how to communicate your vision to a variety of people in such a way that it becomes their vision, too.
+As a CINO, you have the power to drive ideas and actions around that vision to make it a reality.
+Forbes notes a CINO doesn’t just need to ideate, prototype, and launch a product, but does so in a team environment and in a way that plays on each team member’s individual strengths.
+As a CINO, you're a team leader foremost, and you need to know how to communicate your vision to a variety of people in such a way that it becomes their vision, too.

 One of the most important traits that a company can have is the ability to grow and adapt to change.
 Being resistant to change is anathema to innovation—no good ideas were ever born out of fear.
-As a CINO, you have to have the ability not only to function as the leader of a team, but also to identify those team members who are resistant to change and figure out why, and what it will take to disarm them.
+As a CINO, you have the ability not only to function as the leader of a team but also to identify those team members who are resistant to change.
+You need to figure out why and what it will take to disarm them.
 Whether they just need further education to understand the necessity for change or they simply aren’t suited to work for an innovative company, it will be up to you to decide how to handle these antibodies.

 5. The Ability to Build and Bridge Connections